The official New Zealand Hemp Law: Hemp seed oil

 Recent law changes regarding the consumption of hemp seeds as human foods (2018)

 As described above, on 12 November 2018 the Ministry for Primary Industries (MPI) announced hemp seeds to be allowed to be sold as food for human consumption.
 This means that the growing, manufacture and sale of the low-THC seeds for food is now permitted.
-The industrial hemp variety of Cannabis Sativa have to have a THC content lower than 0.5 percent and her in NZ isn’t highter than 0.35 percent.
+The industrial hemp variety of Cannabis Sativa must have a THC content lower than 0.5 percent.
+Here in New Zealand, isn’t higher than 0.35 percent.